-This will give you healthier options compared to continental breakfasts, airplane meals, or fast food.
+This will give you healthier options than continental breakfasts, airplane meals, or fast food.
 Moderate planning and meal prepping are required but are worth the investment.
-When feasible, consider packing a cooler and ice packs to expand food options.
+Consider packing a cooler and ice packs to expand food options when feasible.
 Some ideas include:

 It may be helpful to stick to chain restaurants because they are legally required to publish nutritional information that can help inform your decisions about what to eat.
 For road trips, use web-mapping services to plot gas/rest stops around healthy dining destinations.
 For air travel, search the airport’s dining selections to choose healthy options in your terminal.

-This allows you to purchase and store groceries as well as prepare simple healthy meals.
+This allows you to purchase and store groceries and prepare simple healthy meals.
 Use the fridge to store yogurt, milk, string cheese, salad greens, dressing, pre-cut vegetables and fruits, hard-boiled eggs, edamame, lunch meat, and take-out leftovers.
 Use the microwave to make oatmeal, heat up pre-cooked rice pouches, or prepare a baked potato.

 Use a hotel coffee maker’s hot water to make oatmeal, cream of wheat, or grits.
 Supplement continental breakfast items with your packed food to create healthy meals.
 For example, pair toasted bread from the hotel with sliced avocados and red pepper flakes for a nutritious breakfast.